AleMorales9011/ForgeWare/012-POO/README.md

 1 hour

 POO (Object-oriented programming) allows developers to model software in a very similar fashion to the way we think.
-In terms of Classes( a category of something), objects (an element inside that category), attributes ( a characteristic of the element), and methods(something the element does).
+In terms of Classes( a category of something), objects (an element inside that category), attributes ( a characteristic of the component), and methods(something the element does).

 # Class: